thebearingedge/mini-core/README.md

 ## Providers and the Injector

-In general, manual creation of providers is mose useful for reusable functionality that needs to be configured differently from application to application.
+In general, manual creation of providers is most useful for reusable functionality that needs to be configured differently from application to application.

 So far we have seen a couple of examples of manually created `providers`.
 The above `deepThoughtProvider` is a very basic example.